OctoPrint/OctoPrint/README.md

     octoprint serve --config /path/to/another/config.yaml --basedir /path/to/my/basedir

+To start OctoPrint in safe mode - which disables all third party plugins that do not come bundled with OctoPrint - use the ``--safe`` flag:

+    octoprint serve --safe

-See `octoprint --help` for further information.
+See `octoprint --help` for more information on the available command line parameters.

 OctoPrint also ships with a `run` script in its source directory.
 You can invoke it to start the server.
 It takes the same command line arguments as the `octoprint` script.